shr1dhar/rest-api-tsoa-setup/README.md

 <br>

 ### Test cases
-A small subset of test cases are in `/app/test` folder, to run them
+A small subset of test cases are in `/app/test` folder. <br/>
+To run them make sure the dockers are running, then run the following commands.

 1. `cd app`
 2. `yarn install`